ETAmundson/terminals/README.md

 # powershell commands

-  # My first powershell commmand is a command that lets you search through all the files in a folder
+  # My first powershell commmand

-  # and all its children for a string.
-The output will be a list of all the files and the line numbers
-  # in those files where the string was found.
+   A command that lets you search through all the files in a folder and all its children for a string.
+The output will be a list of all the files and the line numbers in those files where the string was found.